Home / Career Guides / Paleontologist

 How much do paleontologists make?

 Paleontologist salaries will vary by experience, industry, education, location, and organization size.
-Compensation can particularly rise with years of fieldwork experience and successful research published in recognized scientific journals.
+Their compensation can particularly rise with years of fieldwork experience and successful research published in recognized scientific journals.

 Highest paying industries